codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

 1. Now in the **app.component.html** add the use of | **reverseStr** after the title.

-1. Verify on the browser that the pipe is working as intented
+1. Verify on the browser that the pipe is working as intended

 1. Mark your work as complete.